Regions of Sydney: City

 The City is composed of the inner parts of the local government area of the City of Sydney.
 The core of the region known as City is the Sydney CBD, and this is the City region in the narrow sense.
 However, City is often also used in a wider sense to include other inner suburbs within the City of Sydney local government area, such as Haymarket, The Rocks and Pyrmont.
 In this wider sense, the City region roughly corresponds with the four cadastral parishes of St Andrews, St Philip, St James and St Lawrence.

+The City of Sydney participates in the Southern Sydney Regional Organisation of Councils (SSROC) along with 11 other councils in the Inner West, Eastern Suburbs, St George and Canterbury-Bankstown regions.

 Eastern suburbs

 The suburbs to the east and southeast of the city, bounded by Sydney Harbour to the north, the Pacific Ocean to the east, the Eastern Distributor to the west, and Botany Bay to the south, are often referred to as the Eastern Suburbs in the greater sense.
 This includes the entirety of the local government areas of Waverley, Woollahra and Randwick as well as the eastern parts of the City of Sydney and Bayside Council.

-In a narrower sense, The Eastern Suburbs refers only to the region directly east of the CBD, while the southern part of the area which is south-east of the CBD is referred to as South-Eastern Sydney.
+These five councils participate in the Southern Sydney Regional Organisation of Councils (SSROC) along with seven other councils in the Inner West, St George and Canterbury-Bankstown regions.

-Upper Eastern Suburbs
+Eastern Suburbs - North

-When used in the narrower sense, Sydney's Eastern Suburbs traditionally is centred on Waverley Council and Woollahra Council districts as well as The Centennial Parklands with the postcodes 2021 to 2030.
-This "Upper" Eastern Suburbs roughly correspond with the cadastral Parish of Alexandria as well as the Federal Division of Wentworth.
+The northern end of the Eastern Suburbs is centred on Waverley Council and Woollahra Council districts as well as The Centennial Parklands which are directly east of the CBD.
+This area roughly corresponds with the cadastral Parish of Alexandria as well as the Federal Division of Wentworth.

-South-Eastern Suburbs
+Eastern Suburbs - South

-South-Eastern Sydney usually refers to the entirety of City of Randwick with postcodes from 2031 to 2036 and some suburbs of Bayside Council which are to the east of the Eastern Distributor adding postcodes 2018 and 2019.
-This is because geographically these areas are south-east of the CBD.
-The UNSW has the postcode 2052.
-The South-Eastern suburbs roughly correspond with the cadastral Parish of Botany as well as the Federal Division of Kingsford Smith.
+The southern end of the Eastern Suburbs are the suburbs south-east of The CBD including the entirety of City of Randwick and sometimes the suburbs of Bayside Council which are to the east of the Eastern Distributor, as well as the University of New South Wales.
+The region roughly corresponds with the cadastral Parish of Botany as well as the Federal Division of Kingsford Smith.

 Inner East

 The inner east refers to the suburbs directly surrounding the eastern and south-eastern borders of Sydney CBD within the City of Sydney.
 This is because they can be considered both inner city and Eastern Suburbs.
-These postcodes include 2010 and 2011.